-Fuel servicing is not permitted in hangars complying with this UFC per USAF Technical Order (T.O.)
+Aircraft fuel servicing is not permitted in hangars by simply complying with this UFC per USAF Technical Order (T.O.)
 00-25-172 and NFPA 417 Aircraft Fuel Servicing.
-Inside facility refueling must be approved specifically through the System Safety Engineering Analysis for a specific aircraft type in the specific hangar.
+Inside facility refueling must be approved specifically through the System Safety Engineering Analysis (SSEA) for a specific aircraft type in the specific hangar that complies with requirements of this UFC and section 5-15 \3\ Hangars for Where Fuel Servicing exception is approved in its entirety.
 The complete SSEA process can only be accomplished after the construction is complete and the aircraft is available.
 The system safety engineering process is managed by AFMC/AFLCMC and AFSEC. /2/